Lei Wu (吴磊)

 • 2026-02: Fast catch-up, late switching accepted to ICLR 2026.

-• reveals a fast catch-up effect in batch-size scheduling, which holds across linear regression and LLM pre-training.
+• Studies batch-size scheduling under FSL, revealing a fast catch-up effect, which holds across linear regression and LLM pre-training.

 • 2025-09: Functional Scaling Laws accepted to NeurIPS 2025 (Spotlight).